-expressed alarm over a task force agreement's inconsistency with local policing standards.
-The concerns stemmed from language in a 2007 agreement requiring city police officers participating in the task force to conduct [a]ll operations . . . in conformance with FBI policy.
-After FOIA requests revealed that the FBI had conducted generalized intelligence gathering at San Francisco mosques, observers worried that federal guidelines are significantly looser than the city's reasonable suspicion requirement, which would have prohibited those intelligence efforts unless law enforcement had an articulable basis for suspecting criminal activity.
-Those fears spurred a campaign to revise San Francisco city law to explicitly require officers to follow city rules and subject my Memorandum of Understanding or other written agreement or arrangement between the San Francisco Police Department and the FBI related to the Task Force for discussion and public comment.
-Although the campaign succeeded in the city council, which passed the proposed changes, it was ultimately vetoed by the Mayor.
+expressed alarm over a task force agreement's inconsistency with local policing standards.337 The concerns stemmed from language in a 2007 agreement requiring city police officers participating in the task force to conduct "[a]ll operations . . . in conformance with FBI policy."338 After FOIA requests revealed that the FBI had conducted generalized intelligence gathering at San Francisco mosques, observers worried that "federal guidelines are significantly looser than the city's 'reasonable suspicion' requirement," which would have prohibited those intelligence efforts unless law enforcement had "an articulable basis for suspecting criminal activity."339 Those fears spurred a campaign to revise San Francisco city law to explicitly require officers to follow city rules and subject "any Memorandum of Understanding or other written agreement or arrangement" between the San Francisco Police Department and the FBI related to the Task Force "for discussion and public comment."340 Although the campaign succeeded in the city council, which passed the proposed changes, it was ultimately vetoed by the Mayor.341